AG_Window object describes an Agar window, the base container for Agar widgets.

 AG_Window objects the following events:

-The following code fragment creates an Agar window containing a row of
+The following code fragment creates an Agar window containing a label

-The following code fragment creates an empty Agar window, centers it and sets an explicit size of 320x240:
+The following code fragment creates an empty Agar window with a green background, centers it and sets an explicit size of 320x240: